wahsandaruwan/ProductManagementSystem-Java/README.md

 Simple product management system with java and mysql.
 Simple CRUD.
+Using Netbeans.